Game-Production-Spring-23/NavyGame/README.md

 14. MBSE Review Scene (*Signifies Transition STAGE in MBSE - returns to Main Menu*)

 ### Individual Level Format
 Levels are broken down into parts in the *scenes/* folder in the project root directory.
-They in the order in which they are
+They in the order in which they are played, starting with *00-main-menu/*, which holds all of the files related to the main menu, and ending with *16-end-screen/*, which holds all of the files related to the end screen.

 #### HTML